Skip to main content

 Prerequisites

-• VS Code installed (latest version recommended)
+• Cursor, VS Code, or VS Code with Claude Code installed (latest version recommended)

 What the Credible Extension Provides